siamak4mo/CV/README.md

 # My CV repository

-find the pdf in the RELEASE page or make it by `xelatex cv.tex`.
+find the pdf in the RELEASE page or make it by running `./build.sh`.